 W H Smith is a British retail chain.
 It sells items such as newspapers, magazines, books and stationery.
-In 2013 it had almost 1,300 branches, a turnover of over £1.1 billion and just under 15,000 employees.
+It had almost 1,300 branches, a turnover of over £1.1 billion and just under 15,000 employees in 2013.

-Henry Walton Smith (1738 – 1792) set up his first news stand on The Strand, London, in 1792.
+Henry Walton Smith (1738 – 1792) established a news stand on The Strand, London, in 1792.
 Smith died just a few months later and was eventually succeeded by his son, William Henry Smith.
 The business became involved in distributing newspapers throughout the provinces.

-The company opened its first railway station bookstall at Euston in 1848.
+W H Smith opened his first railway station bookstall at Euston in 1848.
 Railways were the booming industry of the period.
-By the 1860s Smith’s had bookstalls on all the major railway lines, and many secondary lines.
-Smith’s, and its main newsagent rival John Menzies, were the first large-scale retail chains to emerge in Britain.
+W H Smith had bookstalls on all the major railway lines, and many secondary lines, by the 1860s.
+W H Smith and its main newsagent rival John Menzies, were the first large-scale retail chains to emerge in Britain.

-The business became a partnership when William Henry was joined by his son, William Henry II.
+The business became a partnership when William Henry Smith was joined by his son, William Henry Smith II.

 The Smith’s bookstalls became a national symbol in Victorian England.
-By 1888 turnover had surpassed £1 million (c. £115 million in 2014).
+Annual turnover had surpassed £1 million (c. £115 million in 2014) by 1888.

-Inevitably, the railway companies became greedy and began to demand extortionate rents from the news stands.
+Inevitably, the railway companies became greedy and began to demand extortionate rents from the highly profitable news stands.
 Smith’s realised that its bookstalls received about half of their business from non-train users.
-Worried about its dependence on the railway companies, from 1905 it began to open stores in high streets.
+Worried about its dependence on the railway companies, Smith’s began to open stores on high streets from 1905.

 W H Smith opened their first branch overseas in Paris in 1903.
 Brussels followed in 1920 and in 1936 the Queen Mary liner got its own branch.

 In 1929 the partnership was registered as a private limited company in order to pay the death duties of Freddy Smith.